JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 Find aws_ec2_instance that !USES aws_ebs_volume
 ```

--- it would return a list of `aws_ec2_instances`, if it does not have an EBS
+-- it would return a list of `aws_instances`, if it does not have an EBS
 volume attached.

 ### More complex queries